MicrosoftDocs/azure-devops-yaml-schema/task-reference/azure-app-service-settings-v1.md

 **`slotName`** - **Slot**<br>
 `string`.
 Default value: `production`.<br>
 <!-- :::editable-content name="helpMarkDown"::: -->
-Enter or Select an existing Slot.
-If no slot is selected, changes will be made to production.
+Enters or selects an existing slot.
+If you don't select a slot, changes are made to production.
 <!-- :::editable-content-end::: -->
 <br>